QCD thermalization: Ab initio approaches and interdisciplinary connections: Equilibration in QCD kinetic theory

-The only surviving information is contained in the macroscopic fluid variables, the energy density~$\e$ and fluid velocity $u^\mu$; all other information about the initial conditions is lost.
+The only surviving information is contained in the macroscopic fluid variables, the energy density~$\e$ and fluid velocity $u^\mu$; all other information about the initial conditions has been lost.

-The surprising phenomenological success of viscous hydrodynamics in describing many soft hadronic observables in heavy-ion collisions leads one to consider the possibility that a fluid dynamic description can be applicable even to systems with significant deviations from local thermal equilibrium~\cite{Romatschke:2017ejr}.
-These considerations were pioneered in the strongly coupled holographic models discussed in \Sec{sec:strongcoupling} in the language of \emph{hydrodynamic attractors}~\cite{Heller:2015dha}.
+The surprising phenomenological success of viscous hydrodynamics in describing many soft hadronic observables in heavy-ion collisions leads one to consider the possibility of whether a fluid dynamic description is applicable to systems with significant deviations from local thermal equilibrium.
+This topic was first investigated in strongly coupled holographic models, and subsequently in the relaxation time approximation (RTA) kinetic theory and hydrodynamic models; see the reviews~\cite{Romatschke:2017ejr,Florkowski:2017olj} and \Sec{sec:strongcoupling}.

-In this section, we will focus on results of the effective QCD kinetic theory we have discussed thus far.
-However much insight into the hydrodynamization process has been obtained from frameworks that range from the relaxation time approximation (RTA) to kinetic theory, hydrodynamic models, and in holography~\cite{Romatschke:2017ejr,Florkowski:2017olj}.
-We will discuss these complementary formulations in \ref{sec.strongattractors}.